hoffm267/book_boy/README.md

 - API
   - rename audiobook_time to timestamp and book_page to page
   - fix TODOs in code
-  - make search function that dynamically searched for params in request string
   - call to public library api to find exact version of book/ebook
     - give option to enter isbn for book (optional field).
 If they do, find info through api
-  - better conversion method than percent (have not tested to see how accurate yet)
-  - add tests for audio book time in progress
+  - complete unfinished tests
-  - switch make backend-dev do go run, not build image
 - PYTHON CLI
   - add api calls
   - finish command parsing
+- Docker
   - Reduce image size (multi stage build)
-- GET RID OF BACKEND-DEV IMAGE RUN GO RUN INSTEAD (check scripts)
-- .gitignore
+  - finish builds for frontend
-- fix the readme
+- Bruno
+  - finish CRUD for all endpoints

 NEED: Docker >= 20.x for docker compose support